orionverso/EchoApp/README.md

-# Welcome to your CDK Go project!
+# Welcome to CDK Go sample

-This is a blank project for CDK development with Go.
+This is a project for CDK development with Go.

 The `cdk.json` file tells the CDK toolkit how to execute your app.